 Your budget is billed at the campaign level, so you don’t make any changes here.
 You are going to leave your optimization and delivery on automatic because automatic bidding is well seasoned here.

 You are then going to choose your images.
 Review your chosen images to ensure the URL is correct.

 You can name your ad if you would like to have it named and then press the launch button.

 Now let us get into my campaign and how it performed.

 I ran this campaign from March 1 to March 31.
 My budget per day was $5 on automatic biddings, and I was running my leads to a page for sign-ups.
 I wanted to grow my email list.
 It died right off around March 17.
 This is around the time that I switched my pages to Elementor.
 I wasn’t tracking the leads correctly and you can see that reflected in the stats on the dashboard above.
 So I knew something was wrong.
 That’s when I went in and put it in Elementor and pulled them off Leadpages.
 Then it picked back again.

 Overall, I am pretty pleased with my results.
 I run this campaign consistently and when it starts to fatigue I will pause it and swap out imagery and optimize keywords again.

 Once I got my event codes to fire I was paying about $1.60 per lead at the lowest cost.

 If you want to know more about running Pinterest search ads and optimizing them grab our Pinterest Ads Checklist.
-I have a whole playlist that will walk you through all of the promoted pin-related things that you want to learn more.
+You can also join Pin Profit Academy & take our beginners ads course to jumpstart your own ads.